Leges Edwardi Confessoris: Leges Edwardi

 Other points of interest include references to the wapentake, the reeve of the riding, Peter's Pence, murder fines (murdrum), consciousness about England's Saxon heritage, and the legal position of Jews in England.

 The most recent editor, Bruce O'Brien, has speculated that the popularity of the treatise may have been due to its portrayal of "a Norman king interested in preserving and maintaining" the native laws of the English nobility.
 The Leges Edwardi argues that what the work offers instead are "apparently original observations of and comments on the English law of the author's day."

 Influence

 Aided by the Confessor's legendary reputation as a lawgiver, the compilation enjoyed considerable interest in medieval England.
 The text is found in a large number of manuscripts.
 Four recensions have been distinguished, two of which are revisions with additional material being grafted on to the core of the text.

 A version of the Leges Edwardi Confessoris was known to Henry de Bracton and to the barons and jurists responsible for Magna Carta.

-In 17th century, during the controversy about Ancient constitution of England, Leges Edwardi Confessoris was frequently used as support for the antiquity of the House of Commons.
+In 17th century, during the controversy about the ancient constitution of England, Leges Edwardi Confessoris was frequently used as support for the antiquity of the House of Commons.